ASUSTUF/SamRevert/README.md

 ## License

 This project is intended for educational and maintenance purposes.
 Ensure compliance with specific hardware guidelines and software terms when administering system updates.

+> [!CAUTION]
+> ## NOT RESPONSIBLE FOR YOUR ACTIONS
+> This tool is for educational and maintenance purposes only.
+Any damage caused to your device is entirely your own responsibility.